COVID-19 challenges Christian relief ministries’ response to spring tornadoes

 Hours after Easter Sunday tornadoes walloped the twin cities of Monroe and West Monroe in northeastern Louisiana, Ryan Lee came home from working with a chainsaw crew.

-The mask intended to protect him from the coronavirus dangled around his neck.
+The mask intended to protect him from the novel coronavirus dangled around his neck.

 “Well, did you wear your mask when you were out today?”
 Miranda Lee asked her husband, who leads One Kingdom, a ministry that focuses on mission work and disaster relief.